SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/amazon-aws/aws-security-data-lake-source.md

    * `SumoDeployment` is your Sumo Logic deployment that has to be entered in lowercase such as `au`, `ca`, `de`, `eu`, `fed`, `in`, `jp`, `us1`, or `us2`.
 To find your deployment, see [Sumo Logic API Authentication, Endpoints, and Security](/docs/api/getting-started.md).
    * `SumoAccountId` is the Organization ID shown on your Account Overview page in the Sumo Logic UI.
 You can access it by navigating to **Administration** > **Account**  > **Account Overview**.

-After the authentication is done successfully, you'll create the subscriber.
+After the authentication is successful, you can create the subscriber.

 ### Step 2.
 Set up subscriber in Amazon Security Lake console